MSDT Follina vulnerability

 reg delete HKEY_CLASSES_ROOT\ms-msdt /f

-If the operation should be undone, the saved key can be restored with the following command:
+If the process is undone, the saved key can be imported again with the following command:

 reg import filename

-So far, there are no known negative effects on productivity, but adequate testing and trials should be conducted at this point as well.
+No negative effects on productivity are known to date, but appropriate trial and error testing should be done at this point as well.

 Alternative solutions

-Furthermore, Microsoft recommends that users of "Microsoft Defender for Endpoint Security" enable the rule "BlockOfficeCreateProcessRule", this prevents the creation of subprocesses by Office applications.
+Furthermore, Microsoft recommends that users of "Microsoft Defender for Endpoint Security" activate the "BlockOfficeCreateProcessRule" rule, which prevents Office applications from creating sub-processes.

-In addition, Microsoft Defender from build 1.367.719.0 or newer detects such attacks via its signature files.
+In addition, Microsoft Defender from build 1.367.719.0 or later detects such attacks via its signature files.

 Further steps

-In addition, all employees can be informed and sensitized to be particularly vigilant when receiving office files.
-The sender should be verified and the content of the file expected and known.
-If ways of sensitizing and informing employees are already known, this information should be distributed accordingly.
+In addition, all employees can be informed and sensitized to be particularly vigilant when receiving Office files.
+The sender should be verified and the content of the file should be expected and known.
+If ways of raising awareness and informing employees are already known, this information should be distributed accordingly.

-As soon as further information from Microsoft is available, especially regarding patches or updates, we will inform you accordingly or post it on this website.
-The vulnerability has only recently become known, so that further attack scenarios may develop and further measures may become necessary.
-Affected parties should therefore monitor further developments.
-In case of changes, we will inform you on our website and continuously adapt the information on this advisory.
+As soon as further information is available from Microsoft, in particular on patches or updates, we will inform you accordingly or deposit it on this website.
+The vulnerability has only recently become known, so that further attack scenarios can develop and further measures are necessary.
+Those affected should therefore follow further developments.
+In the event of changes, we will inform you on our website and continuously update the information on this advisory.

 Increase the security of your IT now!